 The school day at Dixons Cottingley begins at 8:20am and finishes at 3:25pm from Monday to Thursday, with an earlier finish at 2:30pm on Fridays.
 The academy is located on Cottingley New Road, which can be busy during drop off and pick up times; many students use the local bus services that stop directly outside the site.
 While formal wraparound care is not published, the school offers various after school enrichment activities and corrections that extend the day for many students.

-Dixons Cottingley Academy is a school that has successfully exported the Dixons Way to Bingley, providing a disciplined, high achieving environment that serves its community well.
-Its exceptional Progress 8 scores demonstrate that it is a place where students of all abilities are pushed to achieve beyond expectations.
+Dixons Cottingley Academy is a school that has successfully exported the Dixons Way to Bingley, providing a disciplined environment where progress remains the clearest strength.
+Its +0.65 Progress 8 score demonstrates that students make well above average progress, even though the latest FindMySchool ranking position is now closer to the national middle than the older review suggested.
 It is best suited to families who value structure, discipline, and a traditional academic focus, and who are willing to support the school no excuses culture.
 Entry remains the primary hurdle for those living further afield.

 Yes.
 Dixons Cottingley Academy is currently rated Good by Ofsted.
-It is a high performing state school that ranks 2nd locally in Bingley and achieves a Progress 8 score of +0.65, which is well above the England average.
-This means students typically achieve more than half a grade higher across their subjects than they would in an average school.
+In the latest site dataset it ranks 2nd locally in Bingley and has a Progress 8 score of +0.65, which is well above the England average.
+Its latest FindMySchool England rankings are more middle-band than top-tier: 1,919th for GCSE academic outcomes and 1,872nd overall.

 Applications for Year 7 entry must be made via the Bradford Metropolitan District Council common application form.
-The deadline is 31 October for entry the following September.
+For September 2027 entry, use 31 October 2026 as the secondary transfer deadline unless Bradford publishes a later local scheme that changes the date.
 Because the school is oversubscribed, with over 2.3 applications for every place, distance from the school is a major factor in the allocation of places.

 No, the academy serves students aged 11 to 16.
 After Year 11, students typically move on to local colleges or the Dixons Sixth Form Academy in Bradford.
 The school provides extensive guidance to help students manage this transition and secure places at their preferred post 16 destinations.